Semi-automatically optimized calibration of internal combustion engines: Optimizing the AVL Engine Model

 \subsection{Full Calibration}

 During the full calibration phase the only static actuator is pilot injection.
 All others range over their whole respective domains.
-There is no predefined time limit for the iteration.
-The algorithm steps in Sections~\ref{sec:iteration-step}--\ref{sec:grid-refinement} and the solution of the integer linear program in Section~\ref{sec:discrete-optimization} are repeated until a solution map conforming to the given constraints is derived.
+With these presets, Algorithm~\ref{algo:calibration} runs automatically and without predefined time limit until it returns a solution map $\SOL$.